mweagle/blog/content/posts/2024/03/mastodon-to-hugo/index.md

 ### Modify Identity Constants

-There are three constants that are hardcoded as well.
+There are two constants that are hardcoded as well.
 These values are used to determine toot visibility and reply threads.

 {{< highlight go >}}